 Understand that sometimes, self-care trumps all.

 It’s no secret: we put in work!
-And many times, our work requires us to be present and effective for the long-term.
+Many times, our work requires us to be present and effective for the long term.
 So, we have to be diligent about paying attention to our own self-care when faced with microaggressions in the workplace.

 The thing about microaggressions is that they subtly challenge the core of your dignity and brilliance, because of your race, ethnicity, and gender.
 They are not always easy to shrug off, dismiss, or confront with colleagues (and /or especially those who might be in higher leadership positions).
 So, in those instances, think about the ways in which you can care for yourself, right there, in that moment.